placemark/geojson-folders/README.md

 - Folders would require unique identifiers.
 - The order of features in folders would be more complex.
 - Nesting folders would be more complex.
-- There's no obvious place for the `"meta"` information to go.
+- There's no obvious place for the folder `"properties"` information to go.

 ## Comparison to existing collection types